Iampegassi/s5630014_software_Engineering/README.md

 + Use fractions for training and validation splits (0.7, 0.3)
 + Use a batch_size of 16 in the dataloader.
 + incorporates the custom collate function (custom_collate_fn) for efficient data loading.

+###  3.3  Data visualization function
+This creates visual representations of the fashion image data at various stages and is further discussed with the sub-heads below.

+#### Image grid and batch display functions:
+image_grid: This function takes a batch of images and arranges them into a grid for visualization.
+It reshapes the images and concatenates them to create a grid.
+show_batch: This uses the image_grid function to display a batch of images.
+It sets up the figure and displays the images in a grid format.

+#### Display fashion items by label function:

+This function displays a fashion item from the dataset based on the specified label.
+It takes a DataFrame, filters it based on the label, and visualizes the first image found for that label.

+#### Data augmentation
+This section provides an example of data augmentation using PyTorch's transforms module.
+It includes code for horizontal and vertical flips, random rotations, and demonstrates how to apply these transformations to a batch of images.

 ## 4. Model architecture